Anirudh58/Anirudh58.github.io/_pages/projects.md

 [ ![](/assets/images/bdd_demo.gif) ](/assets/images/bdd_demo.gif)

 - <small> Found this dataset super interesting because of how comprehensive it is.
-Would definitely want to experiment more, especially on ideas related to autonomous driving in the future (lane segmentation, steering prediction, etc.). </small>
+Would definitely want to experiment more, especially on ideas related to autonomous driving in the future (lane segmentation, steering prediction, etc.).
+Find the [code](https://github.com/Anirudh58/berkeley_deepdrive_experimentation) here. </small>

 > ### CRICBOARD (2021)